“The more that you read, the more things you will know. The more that you learn, the more places you’ll go.” – Dr. Seuss

 Story Time at Duck Donuts in Dublin: Every other Monday morning from 10am-11am.
 Enjoy story time, crafts, color your latest masterpiece, and get a behind the scenes look at how Duck Donuts are made!
 Event is free to the public, recommended for ages 3-6, but all are welcome.

 River Road Coffeehouse On The Square in Newark: Every third Friday of the month (October – May) they host a fun story time with the Licking County Library at the River Road Coffeehouse On The Square.
 Buy a 16oz beverage of your choice and receive a free kids size hot or iced beverage free.
 Enter from the back entrance off of Church Street by Christy’s Pizza for easy access parking.

 Cub Shrub: If you’ve been to Tigertree in the Short North, Cub Shrub is the kids’ version!
 They offer events just for kids, like musical storytimes, sing-a-longs, meetups, and more – plus SO much cute stuff!
 Check the schedule for current events.

 lilylimes at the Shops at Worthington Place: Enjoy Storytime lilylimes every Tuesday morning at 10:30 am.
 Come with your little one to our book nook to hear Miss Becky read the “story of the week.”

 Cheryl’s Cookies: The kids will love this sweet story time on Wednesdays from 11 am – 12 pm at the Westerville location for kids ages 3-6.
-They’ll enjoy songs, books and a craft, plus a free mini Cheryl’s cookie. (begins in January after the holiday season)
+They’ll enjoy songs, books and a craft, plus a free mini Cheryl’s cookie.
+Schedule may be altered during the holiday season.